1armani/de-zoomcamp/7_project/README.md

     docker-compose up
     ```

 You may now access the Airflow GUI by browsing to `localhost:8080`.
 Username and password are both `airflow` .
+For accessing web browser on remote VM you might want to use port forwarding using VSCode extention.
+Detailed instruction was in the video [1.4.2 - Port Mapping and Networks in Docker (Bonus)](https://www.youtube.com/watch?v=tOr4hTsHOzU&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=14&ab_channel=DataTalksClub%E2%AC%9B)
 >***IMPORTANT***: this is ***NOT*** a production-ready setup!
 The username and password for Airflow have not been modified in any way; you can find them by searching for `_AIRFLOW_WWW_USER_USERNAME` and `_AIRFLOW_WWW_USER_PASSWORD` inside the `docker-compose.yaml` file.

 ## Perform the data ingestion